 The following courses satisfy the capstone requirement.
 Please note that our offerings vary from semester to semester*:

-- JOUR328R/628R: Business & Economics Reporting (3 credits).
+- JOUR328R/628R: Business & Economic Reporting (3 credits).
 Students will explore why economic and business themes are among the top stories generating reader interest.
 Topics vary each semester but can focus on the economic impact of immigration, employment, income inequality, wage stagnation, trade wars and affordable housing.
 Students will learn to identify newsworthy stories and interpret and integrate numbers and financial data into stories in a compelling way.

 - JOUR362/662: Broadcast News Producing (3 credits).
 Students work as producers overseeing the Capital News Service’s newscast, “Maryland Newsline.”